Eastside Reservoir – West Dam P-1 Inlet/Outlet Tunnel

 Southern California’s experience with long drought periods—coupled with the lack of sufficient surface storage capacity—led to the Metropolitan Water District of Southern California’s (MWD) allocation of more than $2 billion to construct the 4,500-acre Diamond Valley Reservoir, now known as Diamond Valley Lake.

 The Lake, which doubled Southern California’s surface water storage capacity to more than 800,000 acre-feet, can store up to a six-month emergency water supply and provides supplemental water during droughts and peak summer usage.

-Atkinson Construction, in a joint venture with Zachry Construction Corporation and Washington Group, constructed the massive 1.7-mile long, 300-foot high Eastside Dam, including related infrastructure such as the Eastside Reservoir inlet/outlet tower and pressure tunnel.
+Atkinson, in a joint venture with Zachry Construction Corporation and Washington Group, constructed the massive 1.7-mile long, 300-foot high Eastside Dam.
+We also constructed related infrastructure such as the Eastside Reservoir inlet/outlet tower and pressure tunnel.

-The 270-foot inlet/outlet tower, including an access bridge, required 95,000 cubic yards of concrete and nine million pounds of reinforcing steel.
-The mechanical package included an emergency gate, valves, along with 40,000 feet of miscellaneous piping.
-The electrical scope incorporated multiple raceways, instrumentation and communications ducts.
+The 270-foot inlet/outlet tower—which includes an access bridge—required 95,000 cubic yards of concrete and nine million pounds of reinforcing steel.
+The mechanical package included an emergency gate and valves, along with 40,000 feet of miscellaneous piping.
+The electrical scope incorporated multiple raceways, instrumentation, and communications ducts.

 To connect the tower to the pumping station located near the downstream face of the existing West Dam, the team constructed a 2,300 foot-long, 24-foot diameter horseshoe-shaped pressure tunnel by drill and shoot excavation, placing 20,000 cubic yards of concrete behind a steel lining.